Delnegend/biolak/docs/development.md

 - Make changes.
 - Test build & migrations: `j test-build`.
 - Commit & push.
-- Always run `j test-build` **outside** of the container to make sure the app is building correctly before committing and updating in production.
+- Always run `j test-build` **outside** of the devcontainer to make sure the app is building correctly before committing and updating in production.

 ## Production Update